Skip to Content

 • You're a U.S. citizen, non-citizen national, or qualified alien

-Let’s dive deeper into the income and property requirements that will qualify you for getting a USDA home loan.
+Let's dive deeper into the requirements that qualify you for a USDA home loan.

 Your income will also need to fall within the below guidelines.